Q: What is the Nigeria Public Relations Week?

 Q: How many delegates are expected?

-Over 1,000 delegates from Nigeria, Africa, and across the globe.
+Over 2,000 delegates from Nigeria, Africa, and around the world are expected to attend.

 Q: When and where will it be held?

-Q: Does it include the 62nd Annual General Conference and Elections?
+Q: Does it include the 63rd NIPR Annual General Meeting?

 Q: Why Boldly Public Relations?

-We embrace this key message because we are bold, deliberate, intentional, and unapologetic about our profession.
-Public relations is an essential function, and we are leading the charge for its full recognition.
+We embrace this message because we are bold, deliberate, intentional, and unapologetic about our profession.
+Public relations is an essential function, and NPRW is leading the charge for its full recognition.
 The tagline #BoldlyPublicRelations reflects this mission.

 Q: Who are the Keynote Speakers?